Services

 Ecotherapy & Ecopsychology

 What is Ecotherapy?
-The practice of ecotherapy comes out of the field of ecopsychology.
-This is a field which recognizes that we as humans have a connection with the natural world that is central to our mental well-being.
-As biologist E.O.
-Wilson suggests, we have an “innate affinity” for the natural world and other living beings.
-In fact, there is a breadth of environmental and psychological research showing numerous mental and physical health benefits of spending time outdoors.
-This approach supports us in exploring our relationships to the more than human world, learning more about the land and histories of the places we live, and practicing relating to the land and place around us in new ways.
+The practice of ecotherapy comes out of a long human history of being rooted in and connected with the living world around us.
+The field of ecopsychology recognizes that we as humans have a connection with the natural world that is central to our mental well-being.
+There is a breadth of environmental and psychological research showing numerous mental and physical health benefits of spending time outdoors.
+This approach supports us in exploring our relationships to the more than human world, learning more about the land and histories of the places we live, and practicing relating to the place around us in new ways.
 What would this look like in therapy?
 For clients who are interested in incorporating this approach into their therapy, it will likely look different for each individual.
 For example, therapy sessions may include discussions about your relationship with nature, identifying strategies for enhancing your relationship with nature or your local community, exploring emotions about the current state of the world and environmental issues, or homework exercises that incorporate the natural world in them.
 There may also be an opportunity to meet for your sessions in an outdoor setting or nearby park.
 I encourage you to ask me if you have questions about this aspect of my practice or would like to know how it might be incorporated into our work together.
 “To be whole.
 To be complete.
 Wildness reminds us what it means to be human, what we are connected to rather than what we are separate from.”

 - Terry Tempest Williams |